UPPER MONTAGU STREET – MARYLEBONE

 The

-being restored and room layouts for these spaces returned as grand rooms facing
+prime front rooms and piano nobile have been restored and spatial layouts for these spaces returned as grand rooms facing

 the street all with restored ceilings contributing to a visual enhancement,